Eric Niquette

 Where possible, try to match the host and client's refresh rates ratios.
 For example, if the host outputs 144hz but the client can only display 60hz, change the host to 120hz so it divides cleanly (2:1) to 60hz on the client to prevent tearing and juddering.

-Keep in mind that you should disable your game's vsync options when streaming.
+You should disable your game's vsync options when streaming.

 Decoder settings